-2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings.
+2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings (they are rather called meetings of a Question).
 However, rapporteurs may be called upon to chair those portions of working party or study group meetings that deal with their particular area of expertise.
-In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.
+In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply, and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.

 2.3.3.14 The parent working party (or study group) must define clear terms of reference for each rapporteur.
 The general direction to be followed in the study should be discussed, reviewed as necessary and agreed periodically by the parent group.

 2.3.3.15 When meetings are arranged to be held outside ITU premises, participants should not be charged for meeting facilities, unless agreed in advance by the study group.
 Meeting charges should be an exceptional case and only done if, for example, the study group is of the opinion that a meeting charge is necessary for the work to proceed properly.
 However, no participant should be excluded from participation if he or she is unwilling to pay the charge.
 Additional services offered by the host shall be voluntary, and there shall be no obligation on any of the participants resulting from these additional services.
+(See also 2.2.2 of [WTSA Res.
+1].)

 3 Submission and processing of contributions